 The algorithm described above was implemented as a Perl program called RePortS3.
-The English frequency-word list provided by the Neural Networks Research Centre at the Helsinki University of Technology was combined with a year's worth of articles from the Wall Street Journal and a Linux dictionary file to obtain a corpus containing 185,696 words for training.
-To determine the performance of the algorithm, we ran our program on a "gold standard" of 532 words (again, provided by the Neural Networks Research Centre) and evaluated our proposed segmentation against the human-determined standard (see Table 1).
+The English frequency-word list provided by the Neural Networks Research Centre at the Helsinki University of Technology containing 384,903 words was used for training.
+To determine the performance of the algorithm, we submitted our proposed segmentations of the corpus to the MorphoChallenge 2007 and we ran our program on a "gold standard" of 484 words (again, provided by the Neural Networks Research Centre) and evaluated our proposed segmentation against the humandetermined standard (see Tables 1 and 2).

-Our program identified a total of 1795 morphemes (808 in the prefix list and 987 in the suffix list).
-Table 2 contains the ten highest-scoring morphemes from each list.
+Our program identified a total of 8573 morphemes (4833 in the prefix list and 3740 in the suffix list).
+Table 3 contains the ten highest-scoring morphemes from each list.

 The program was tested on a dual 2.8 GHz processor with 2 GB of memory.
-We monitored the total running time, i.e. training and segmentation time, and the maximum memory usage of RePortS.
-They are reported in Table 3 for test data of different sizes (note that the same training corpus was used in both cases).
+We monitored the total running time, i.e. training and segmentation